-It should be noted that application of the Interconnection Allowance (or part thereof) relates only to those boundaries which divide the system into two contiguous parts, the smaller of which contains more than 1500MW of demand.
+Please note that application of the Interconnection Allowance (or part thereof) relates only to those boundaries, which divide the system into two contiguous parts, the smaller of which contains more than 1500MW of demand.
 For this boundary (as with boundaries B1 and B2), this is not the case and accordingly the required capability is equal to the Planned Transfer.

-New renewable generation in Kintyre and Argyll is increasing over time and reinforcement is needed to accommodate the required capability from 2007/08.
-The proposed reinforcement to increase the boundary capability from 210MW to 400MW is a new 275/132kV substation which links the Killin to Sloy 132kV double circuit line with the 275kV double circuit line which runs from Windyhill to Dalmally.
-The substation would be located at a point near to where the lines cross at the north end of Loch Lomond.
+New renewable generation in Kintyre and Argyll is increasing over time and reinforcement is needed to accommodate the required capability from 2009/10.
+The proposed reinforcement to increase the boundary capability from 210MW to 350MW is a new 275/132kV substation which links the Killin to Sloy 132kV line with the 275kV line which runs from Windyhill to Dalmally.
+The substation, referred to as Inverarnan and due for completion in 2009/10, will be located at a point near to where the lines cross at the north end of Loch Lomond.

-A considerable volume of generation applications within this boundary have been received which, if contracted, will require additional reinforcement within this area.
+Additional generation applications within this boundary have been received which, if contracted, will require additional reinforcement within this area.
 A number of reinforcement schemes are being considered to provide additional transmission capacity in the area.